PositiveSumData/NationalOralHealthDataPortal/Data/ASTDD_State_Synopses/README.md

 The ASTDD State Synopses are aggregated surveys of state dental directors describing state oral health program characteristics.

-## Examplse of questions this dataset could help answer
+## Examples of questions this dataset could help answer

 * Which states operate oral health programs specifically to serve older adults?
 * Do any states require a public health degree to serve as a state dental director?